-Lilienthal already had given a lecture with demonstrations of his gliders at the society (VzFdL) on the 22nd of January.
+On the 22nd of January Lilienthal has given a lecture with demonstrations of his gliders at the society (VzFdL) .
 The name of this lecture is unknown.
 The page of a manuscript preserved in the DM "Praktische Flugversuche - Eine Anleitung zur Entwicklung des freien Fluges" (Practical Attempts to Fly - An Instruction for Developing Free Flight) possibly belongs to this report.

 "Über die Geheimnisse des Vogelflugs" (About the Mystery of Bird Flight)

 The lecture in front of the "Polytechnische Gesellschaft" (Polytechnic Society) on the 15th of November was printed in the magazine "Polytechnisches Zentrallblatt" Nr.56, page 59.
 The manuscript is also preserved at the DM.

 In a popular lecture, Lilienthal

 talks about the ancient dream of human flight, contemporary flight toys

 and the studies of bird flight.
 He shows his flying devices and

 compares the problem of flight stability to learning to ride a

 unicycle.
 He gives a precise account of the flights he did: each for

 more than 800 feet;